Mocetta Motzetta – Valle d’Aosta

 Teteun – Valle d’Aosta

 Teteun is an exclusive specialty of Valle d’Aosta, which is obtained by salting cow’s udders.
-This product is generally flavored with a sauce made of parsley, oil, and garlic.
+This product is generally flavored with parsley, oil, and garlic sauce.
 Its aroma is exalted by the sweet-salty matching with jam of figs or raspberries, raisins, and “martin sec” in syrup.